-There’s about 25.4 million citizens in North Korea who can’t really go travel, unless they’re competing athletes and the like.
+There are about 25.4 million citizens in North Korea who can’t really go travel unless they’re competing athletes and the like.

-*Edited to add: Of these nationalities I’ve received information that they actually ARE allowed to visit Israel under a regular visa application.
-If you have knowledge on this, please edit the Wikipedia article accordingly to fit the current policies.
+*Edited to add: Of these nationalities, I’ve received information that they actually ARE allowed to visit Israel under a regular visa application.
+If you have knowledge of this, please edit the Wikipedia article accordingly to fit the current policies.

 It doesn’t end here: